 I recommend that you purchase tour tickets online to confirm that the cave is open and reserve your spot (currently both caves are not giving tours).
 If you want to visit both caves, check to see if it is allowed on the same day.
 White-nose Syndrome in the bats can be a problem and the caves do not want you to track anything on your shoes between the two systems although when leaving you will walk through a decontamination mat to help eliminate the spread.

-After a few hours exploring a cave and the surround area, head to Dinosaur Park to climb the dinosaurs!
+After a few hours exploring a cave and the surrounding area, head to Dinosaur Park to climb the dinosaurs!

 Day 6 – Mount Rushmore National Memorial + Keystone